Community initiative will help Hampshire charities with accountancy matters

-A NEW community initiative designed to help charities with accountancy matters and provide work experience for university level accounting and finance students launches nest week.
+A NEW community initiative designed to help charities with accountancy matters and provide work experience for university level accounting and finance students launches next week.

 The woman behind it is Louisa Burton, a member of ICAEW Southern, a society that supports chartered accountants in the south, and a teaching fellow at the University of Portsmouth.